Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 First, we find the required scaling of the coefficients $A^c_{ij}$, $i,j=1,2$ for purely convective flow.
 Using the scalings in table \ref{table:lowmach_scaling}, the largest terms in $\mathcal{L}$ for (\ref{eq:pressure_modified}, \ref{eq:velocity_modified}) are $\mathcalOM{0}$.
 The diagonal coefficients $A_{11}$ and $A_{22}$ should be $\mathcalOM{\-2}$ and $\mathcalOM{0}$ respectively for the diagonal artificial diffusion terms to remain in the limit equations.
 By the same argument, the off-diagonal coefficients $A_{12}$ and $A_{21}$ should be $\mathcalOM{0}$ and $\mathcalOM{\-2}$ respectively\footnote{ It is acceptable for the off-diagonal terms to be $o(\mathcal{L})$ and vanish in the limit, however the diagonal terms should be $\Theta(\mathcal{L})$ for stability.}.
 Collecting these results, the convective scaling of the diffusion matrix is:

-Retaining only the leading order $\mathcalOM{0}$ terms from the modified equations (\ref{eq:pressure_modified},\ref{eq:velocity_modified}), the limit equations for convective flow variations and convective diffusion scaling are\footnote{ Turkel \cite{turkel_preconditioning_1999} uses $p\sim\mathcalOM{2}$ instead of using separate scalings for the background pressure and the pressure gradient, so the term $\partial_t p$ in (\ref{eq:pressure_cvar_cdiff}) disappears from his limit equation (11a in \cite{turkel_preconditioning_1999}).
+Retaining only the leading order $\mathcalOM{0}$ terms from the modified equations (\ref{eq:pressure_modified},\ref{eq:velocity_modified}), the limit equations for convective flow variations and convective diffusion scaling are\footnote{ Turkel \cite{turkel_preconditioning_1999} uses $p\sim\mathcalOM{2}$ for both the background pressure and the pressure gradient, so the term $\partial_t p$ in (\ref{eq:pressure_cvar_cdiff}) disappears from his limit equation (11a in \cite{turkel_preconditioning_1999}).
 For steady flows these are equivalent, but the time-derivative must be retained for flows where the background pressure varies in time, for example due to heat addition or non-zero net mass flow over the boundaries \cite{muller_low_1999}.}:

 where $\ord{A}{n}_{ij}\implies A_{ij}\sim\Theta(M^{n})$.
 The limit equations (\ref{eq:cvar_cdiff_limit}) are identical to the $\mathcalOM{0}$ pressure and velocity relations (\ref{eq:pressure_convective_0},\ref{eq:velocity_convective_0}) from the single-scale asymptotic expansion, with the addition of artificial diffusion terms.
-They also closely resemble the governing equations of Chorin's Artificial Compressibility Method \cite{chorin_numerical_1967}, which was influential in much of the early work on low Mach number preconditioning \cite{turkel_review_1993,weiss_preconditioning_1995}.
+They also closely resemble the governing equations of Chorin's Artificial Compressibility Method \cite{chorin_numerical_1967}, which was influential in much of the early work on low Mach number preconditioning \cite{turkel_review_1993,turkel_preconditioning_1994,weiss_preconditioning_1995}.
 As is appropriate for close-to-incompressible flow, the magnitude of both limit equations becomes independent of the Mach number, and at steady-state the velocity divergence will approach zero (up to the value of the diffusion terms) according to the pressure equation (\ref{eq:pressure_cvar_cdiff}).